DEGIRO review

 Trader / Day Trader Active traders only

-Securities lending: now opt-in, off by default
+Securities lending: a four-market feature, opt-in and off by default

 History and detail: DEGIRO Basic vs Custody — what actually changed